Google Reinforces the Importance of Speed & Security

 Here at Mockingbird Marketing, we pride ourselves on our commitment to employee growth and the continued training and development of our people!
 That’s why, when opportunities arise we participate to our fullest capability.

-We are very proud to be a Premier Google Partner.
+We are very proud to be a Google Partner.
 That partnership comes with a few great benefits, one of them being exclusive in-person trainings with Google Representatives on the best practices and use of their products and tools.
 This last week members of our staff had the opportunity to learn and grow at the Google Campus here in Seattle!
 They participated in the Google AdWords BootCamp, and three full day classes centered around Profit-Driven Marketing, Automation, and Performance Video.
 Our team learned a lot and will be putting these lessons into practice, making us a better Agency, which in turn makes our clients even more successful.

 Some of the key points covered during these sessions included: